dsi-clinic/the-clinic/tutorials/ssh_github_cluster.md

 Reboot your machine.

 **At this point you should have access to both github and, optionally, the cluster.
 [Verify you access before preceding](#part-0-do-i-already-have-access).**

+To learn more about using the cluster, see the [slurm documentation](slurm.md)